Belief-Aware Pivotal Mechanism for DAO Committees: Model

 Next, we establish the condition under which experts are willing to participate in the DAO's decision-making process, formally known as Individual Rationality (IR).
 We adopt the notion of interim IR each expert knows their own preferences and beliefs when deciding whether to vote, but does not know what the other experts will report.
 Additionally, it also exist the notion of ex-ante (before learning one's type) and ex-post (after all messages are submitted).

 \begin{definition}[Interim IR] A decision-making mechanism satisfies Interim Individual Rationality if:

 for some $m_i^\star \in \mathcal{R}$. \end{definition}

-Informally, this condition ensures that no expert is made worse off by participating in the mechanism.
-Their expected utility from engaging and submitting their optimal message $m_i^\star$ must be at least as great as their expected utility from abstaining, given their private type $\tau_i$ and the expected strategies of all other experts $\mathbf{m}_{-i}$.

-Furthermore, a mechanism satisfies \textit{Strict Interim Individual Rationality} if this inequality is strict.
-This strict version of Interim IR serves as the formal definition for Sustainable Participation.
-It guarantees that experts derive a strictly positive expected net benefit from participating in the decision-making mechanism.
 Note that not participating in the mechanism does not yield 0 utility to the expert since they will be affected by the outcomes of the decision.
 This includes the reward rules, that are transferred independently of the participation of the expert in the mechanism, i.e., the transfers are applied just because the expert is a member of the council.

 Having established the conditions for expert participation, we must also consider the financial viability of the mechanism from the perspective of the DAO.
 A mechanism satisfies the Budget Constraint if the total net compensation issued by the DAO to the experts is bounded by a maximum subsidy.
 Formally, \begin{definition}[Budget Constraint] A decision-making mechanism satisfies the Budget Constraint if for $c \geq 0$: